Play and Paint in Portugal!

 ACCOMMODATION & MEALS

 There are two accommodation options included in the price: the School House or the Pool House.
 The School House has eight rooms in total – double, twin or single bedrooms, all ensuite – while the smaller Pool House has four spacious en-suite double rooms.
+You can have your own room, unless you want to share with a friend.
 Both houses have lovely indoor lounges and eating areas, an outdoor swimming pool, and plenty of terraces and courtyards where you can soak up the sun.

 Bath and swimming towels are provided, along with premium botanical shampoo, conditioner and shower gel.
 Your room is cleaned daily.
 Dinner is served by the School’s exceptional chef, or we will visit one of the many local restaurants along the seafront of Olhão.
 Wine is included for our lunches and dinners, with dinner served “Portuguese time” @ 8:00pm.
 We will do our best to accommodation any special dietary requirements, but please let me know your concerns when you register.

-Tipping is at your discretion for a lovely young woman who prepares breakfast and cleans the bedrooms and house, and Margarida, the resident chef and house keeper.
+Tipping is at your discretion for a lovely young woman who prepares breakfast and cleans the bedrooms and house, and Margarida, the resident chef and #1 woman-in-charge.

 WHAT TO BRING?

-I am planning on bringing jars of acrylic paint, gel medium and a few other materials, which you can use at no cost.
+I am planning on bringing jars of acrylic paint, watercolour paint, gel medium and a few other materials, which you can use at no cost.
 Bring paints, brushes, sketchpads, pens, pencils etc. – whatever feels right and can fit in your suitcase (not your carry-on).
 Each student is given a “dad’s trolley” to use – a pull-along bag on wheels which has a portable stool, portable easel, sun umbrella, thermos for chilled water and plenty of room for you to add your art essentials.
 Boards, easels, canvases, paints, and other materials are sold at the School’s Art Shop.
 We can share resources and I’m sure won’t be left wanting.
 Bring your camera, iPad or phone, and your charger.
 Dress is super casual.
+I’ll be emailing you all with more details.

 Classes typically start at 9:30am, and finish around 4:30pm, with a break for lunch.
 This is an art holiday – you can go at your own pace.

-This painting holiday is ideally designed to add-on additional days to explore Seville in Spain or Lisbon (both about 2.5 hours away) – or more of the Algarve (we like Tavira).
+This painting holiday is ideally designed to add-on additional days to explore Seville in Spain or Lisbon (both about 3.5 hours away) – or more of the Algarve.
 Billy and I have taken many tours to Lisbon (www.billysbestbottles.com), and will be happy to pass on travel tips and information to you.
-(It will be possible to fly into Faro and fly out of Lisbon with Air Transat.)

 My partner or friend wants to come but does not want to paint.